 Our corporate governance guidelines provide that directors are responsible for attending the annual meeting of stockholders.
-We did not hold an annual meeting of stockholders during the time we were a public company in 2019.
+All then-serving directors attended our 2020 annual meeting of stockholders.

 Code of Business Conduct and Ethics

 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 We have posted a current copy of the code on the "Corporate Governance" section of the "Investor Relations" section of our website, which is located at www.fulcrumtx.com.
 In addition, we intend to post on our website all disclosures that are required by law or Nasdaq listing standards concerning any amendments to, or waivers from, any provision of the code.